Top 16 Construction Site Safety Hazards and How to Manage Them

-The construction industry is full of unique challenges, and safety is at the forefront of those concerns.
-Whether you're managing large-scale projects or overseeing smaller sites, understanding the key hazards is crucial for protecting workers and maintaining compliance.
+The common construction industry is full of unique challenges, and safety is at the forefront of those concerns.
+Whether you're managing large-scale projects or overseeing smaller sites, understanding the common hazards is crucial for protecting construction workers and maintaining compliance.

 The biggest safety issue on construction sites is falls from heights.
 Any work being done on scaffolds, roofs, or ladders puts workers at serious risk if the right precautions aren’t in place.
 Unfortunately, many of these accidents happen because of missing safety gear, improper scaffolding, or just not enough training.